sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

             -o jsonpath='{.spec.servers[0].hosts[0]}'
     ```

-    Result should look like this:
+    The result looks like this:

     ```bash
     *.<xyz123>.kyma.ondemand.com